Ashishkasaudhan/Aws-microservice-components/README.md

 ```

-14. Follow the same steps and modify the values of efs,elastic_cache,rds terragrunt.hcl file.
+14. Follow the same steps and modify the values of efs, elastic_cache, rds terragrunt.hcl file.
 15. Once you are done with your changes, then change the directory to Infrastructure-dev/regional/env/dev.
 16. Now run terragrunt run-all plan command
 <pre><code>terragrunt run-all plan</pre></code>